 The seeds for the Central Texas Farmers Co-op were planted back in September of 2016.
 A group of young farmers and farming advocates began to meet on a monthly basis to discuss the opportunities and benefits that might be created through working together, rather than in competition.

 From these meetings a new cooperative association was formed.
-The Central Texas Farmers Co-op is jointly owned and democratically controlled by small and beginning farmers in Hays, Caldwell, Blanco, Bastrop, and Travis county.
+The Central Texas Farmers Co-op is jointly owned and democratically controlled by small and beginning farmers in Hays, Caldwell, Blanco, Bastrop, Travis and Williamson counties.

-Farmers, intrested in joining us?
+Farmers, interested in joining us?
 Become an owner/member of the CTFC Co-op.

 7 Cooperative Principles that guide us

-CTFC’s membership is comprised of small and beginning farmers in Hays, Caldwell, Blanco, Bastrop and Travis County.
+CTFC’s membership is comprised of small and beginning farmers in Hays, Caldwell, Blanco, Bastrop, Travis and Williamson Counties.

 Voluntary and Open Membership